This post may contain affiliate links. Please see my disclosure policy for details.

 St Michael’s Mount

-Another spectacular spot you can visit in the area is Marazion, pronounced ‘Maraz-eye-un’, that is the home of St Michael’s Mount tidal island!
+Another spectacular spot you can visit in the area is Marazion, pronounced ‘Maraz-eye-un’, which is the home of St Michael’s Mount tidal island!

-It’s a hive of myth’s, magic and mystery and has the most colourful history starting all the way back in 495AD.
+It’s a hive of myth, magic, and mystery and has the most colourful history starting all the way back in 495AD.
 Click here to read all about the legends.